-This [by-law/ordinance] shall apply to all [City/Town] individuals and entities applying to be in the adult-use and medical-use cannabis industries located within the [City/Town].
-No person shall operate a marijuana establishment or a medical marijuana treatment center unless duly licensed to do so by the Cannabis Control Commission.
+This [by-law/ordinance] shall apply to all individuals and entities applying to be a marijuana establishment or medical marijuana treatment center located within the [City/Town].
+No individual or entity shall operate a marijuana establishment or a medical marijuana treatment center unless duly licensed to do so by the cannabis control commission.
 Nothing in this section shall be construed to supersede federal and state laws governing the sale and distribution of marijuana.